monke-systems/nestjs-starter/README.md

 ## Motivation

 NestJs is great, but compared to mature frameworks from other ecosystems, like Spring Boot, Laravel, Ruby on Rails, it is still considered a micro-framework.
 The building blocks of the application are very small, and this approach does not scale well.
 Often, a higher level of abstraction is required.
+Also, the NestJS community overlooks production-ready practices, focusing on "hello world" solutions.
+A glaring example is the complete disregard for observability tools.
+Here, there are no official solutions, no mature community-driven solutions.

 This starter provides the core block, including tools that are used in most projects: